 Nick Reiner spoke openly about addiction before arrest

 LOS ANGELES – The Los Angeles County District Attorney's Office is reviewing evidence in the deaths of film director and actor Rob Reiner and producer Michele Singer Reiner.
 Police say the couple's son Nick Reiner was arrested Sunday night and booked for murder.
-He is being held with a $4 million bail and is due to appear in court for charges.
+He is being held without bail and is due to appear in court for charges.
+Online records that previously listed a bail for $4 million have since been updated.

 Reiner was born in Los Angeles 32 years ago, one of Rob Reiner's four children.
 His grandfather, Carl Reiner, was a comedy legend during the early days of television.